-Architecture: The varied and imposing temple architecture of Middle America may be estimated by the models distributed throughout the hall.
-The Maya buildings of which we have examples ranging through the span of their history show how a sculptured platform evolved into one supporting a massive shrine, and how that in turn developed into temples and priests' quarters.
+AZTEC PICTURE WRITING recording the last of the "New Fire Ceremonies" before the Spanish Conquest in 1519.
+It also represents an eclipse of the sun, an earthquake, and the drowning of two thousand warriors on their way to make war on the people of Southern Mexico which we have examples ranging through the span of their history show how a sculptured platform evolved into one supporting a massive shrine, and how that in turn developed into temples and priest's quarters.
 Yet the architecture of the Zapotec, Toltec, and Aztec is hardly less imposing, and the cast of a Serpent Column from Chichen Itza brings vividly home the tremendous scale of these Indian temples.